-Just three hours from Tana is the mountainous ecosystem of the Andasibe-Mantadia National Park.
+Just four hours from Tana is the mountainous ecosystem of the Andasibe-Mantadia National Park.
 Andasibe is home to eight different species of lemur and many of Madagascar's chameleons.
 These range from the 60cm-long Parson's chameleon to the tiny nose-horned chameleon.
 You’ll stay at the Vakona Forest Lodge, set amid lush forest on the edge of the park.
 Those strange sounds will be the haunting cry of the indri, a lemur you hope to meet tomorrow.

 Expert rangers will guide you through a network of trails as you seek out truly unique species.
 Andasibe is the island's best location for spotting indri, Madagascar's largest lemur.
 Two of the resident indri groups here are habituated to humans, making them wonderfully easy to get close to.
 The birdlife, from coral-billed nuthatch to the long-eared owl, is equally spectacular.

 The morning is all yours to laze at Vakona, dipping into the pool and listening to the calls of the birdlife.
 Once you’re feeling refreshed and rejuvenated it’s time to head back to Antananarivo to find your next lodging at Le Relais de Plateaux.

 From the capital you’ll fly south to the coastal city of Fort Dauphin and be driven through rural Madagascar for a stay in Mandrare River Camp.
 Built within an old sisal plantation on the banks of the Mandrare River, the camp offers four-poster beds and delectable cuisine.
 As sun sets beneath the tamarind trees you can enjoy a cocktail and drink in the views of the mountain jungles beyond.
 This wildlife-rich terrain is sacred to the Antandroy tribe.